 - Move your arms up to land on the opponent’s elbow and clasp them together using a gable grip.

-- Finish the straight armbar by driving your arms in a manner to hyperextend the opponent’s elbow and force him to tap out.
+- Finish the straight armbar by driving your arms to hyperextend the opponent’s elbow and force him to tap out.

 Need more help!

-The following video will give precise details on the process of doing the straight armbar from the full guard.
+The following video will give precise details on doing the straight armbar from the full guard.

-Otherwise, here is another incredible straight armbar variation, including the mount and side control.
+Otherwise, another incredible straight armbar variation is included, including the mount and side control.

 Straight armbar from mount